davidberard98/gpumode-trimul/index.md

 right = right * right_gate
 ```

-Instead, I wrote a **Triton persistent matmul kernel (with TMA)** which implements a matmul loop iterating over blocks of `x`, `left_proj`, `right_proj`, `left_gate`, `right_gate`, `out_gate`; and then in the epilogue, does masking, computes sigmoids, and performs elementwise multiplications.
+I wrote a **Triton persistent matmul kernel (with TMA)** which implements a matmul loop iterating over blocks of `x`, `left_proj`, `right_proj`, `left_gate`, `right_gate`, `out_gate`; and then in the epilogue, does masking, computes sigmoids, and performs elementwise multiplications.
 In my implementation it's called `two_mm` (because initially it only did two matmuls before I fused more computations into the kernel, and I never renamed it).

 I mostly prompted Claude Code for help writing this kernel, and I was pretty impressed—it probably made fewer mistakes than I would have.
+I initially gave it the [09-persistent-matmul tutorial](https://triton-lang.org/main/getting-started/tutorials/09-persistent-matmul.html) and asked it to modify it.

 I don't think this kernel is very well optimized; from my memory, I vaguely recall that it was getting around 300-400 TFlops on H100 for the B=2, SL=512, dim=384 case that I was doing most of my local testing on.
 But at least on H100, it appeared to provide modest speedups and was better than the unfused implementation.